evmos-stayking-house/interchain-app/README.md

-[Submodule] scheduled worker (with Golang) of the Stayking finance
+[Submodule] scheduled worker (with Golang) of Stayking finance

-A simple process that listens a delegation/undelegation events and makes appropriate handling functions
+A collection of commands/services that are run to accomodate the CosmosSDK side of Stayking Finance.

+[Features]
+ - [x] End of epoch auto compound (withdraw rewards & delegate to the same validator
+ - [x] Staking event listener
+ - [x] Unbonding batch handler
+ - [ ] Unbonding event listener
+ - [ ] Total EVMOS asset feeder

+[Terminologies]
 Delegating = Staking
 Unbonding = Unstaking

 [Handlers]